turi-code/userguide/deployment/pred-querying.md

                   }'
      http://first-8410747484.us-west-2.elb.amazonaws.com/query/recs
 ```

+The possible HTTP response codes are:
+* 200: The query was successful, a response is returned.
+* 400: The execution of a custom predictive object failed due to an exception in the code.
+Further details are provided in the response body.
+* 404: The queried endpoint is not known to the predictive service.
+* 500: An internal error in the predictive service caused the query to fail.
+Further details are provided in the response body.

 If you are querying a custom predictive object, the JSON body only requires the object's parameter names and values: